sradics/digital-garden/_notes/Team Genius.md

 with the exception of human beings, there are almost no examples of such pairs forming specifically for instrumental purposes. — location: [2057](kindle://book?action=open&asin=B00OG8AXKO&location=2057) ^ref-50326

 ---
+owners—but with the exception of human beings, there are almost no examples of such pairs forming specifically for instrumental purposes. — location: [2132](kindle://book?action=open&asin=B00OG8AXKO&location=2132) ^ref-59035

+---
 groupings—but, in emergencies, we have been known to form — location: [2059](kindle://book?action=open&asin=B00OG8AXKO&location=2059) ^ref-15049

 ---